While some have a great relationship with their mother-in-law, this is a relationship where boundaries are important.

 Once you’ve had this conversation, wrap it up by saying that while you hope you’ll remain close, you have to be firm in your wishes.
 This is the key to making your entire conversation stick.

-Your mother-in-law won’t respect what you’re saying if you don’t have a desired outcome in mind.
+Your mother-in-law won’t respect what you’re saying if you don’t have the desired outcome in mind.
 This may be as simple as her avoiding commenting on your marriage or simply allowing some privacy.

 It could be something concrete such as not calling every single night or stopping over unannounced.
 This can be whatever you want to accomplish.